 But then reality hits and we find that after years of living on practically no income in our early 20's, the children we have REQUIRE things...
 Unexpected things...
 Like food and shelter...
 And that somehow as parents, we are expected to actually PROVIDE for them.
 Ridiculous, right!?

 After two decades of working in the music industry, I've come to this conclusion: You can feed your family.
 You can feed your soul.
-If you can do either one of those with a job, you're succeeding.
+If you can do either one of those with your music you're succeeding.
 If you can do both at the same time, you've just won the lottery.

 The reality is that once you enter into a creative career, you find that simply making money while using your skill set is a remarkable achievement.
 Some [naive and sheltered] people think that to make money with one's art is selling out, or it fundamentally cheapens what you do.
 But to that I say... how the flip are we supposed to eat if we can't make money??
-It takes TIME to be creative, and if we were all left to evenings and weekends of trying to create art or music after getting our souls sucked out of us at a 9 to 5 desk job, unrelated to this skill set... this world would be a very drab and colorless place.
+It takes TIME to be creative, and if we were all left to evenings and weekends of trying to create art or music after getting our souls sucked out of us at a 9 to 5 desk job [or heaven help us... serving THE PUBLIC]... this world would be a very drab and colorless place.

 One is only "selling out" if they are doing exactly what they said they'd never do.
 If you set out to make a lucrative career and support yourself with your creative skills, you are not selling out by working for a client who will pay you to use those skills unless it's for something you've got moral opposition to.
 But who grows up saying "some day I want to take a job in an office where I can be a punching bag for a frustrated mid-level manager while being bathed in unflattering fluorescent lighting"?
 And yet, how many end up doing just that?
 THAT is selling out, not making money with your creative skills.